Military history of African Americans in the American Civil War: Confederate Navy

-United States colored troops as prisoners of war
+As prisoners of war

 Prisoner exchanges between the Union and Confederacy were suspended when the Confederacy refused to return black soldiers captured in uniform.
 In October 1862, the Confederate Congress issued a resolution declaring that all Negroes, free and enslaved, should be delivered to their respective states "to be dealt with according to the present and future laws of such State or States".
 In a letter to General Beauregard on this issue, Secretary Seddon pointed out that "Slaves in flagrant rebellion are subject to death by the laws of every slave-holding State" but that "to guard, however, against possible abuse...the order of execution should be reposed in the general commanding the special locality of the capture."

 However, Seddon, concerned about the "embarrassments attending this question", urged that former slaves be sent back to their owners.
 As for freemen, they would be handed over to Confederates for confinement and put to hard labor.
 Black troops were actually less likely to be taken prisoner than whites, as in many cases, such as the Battle of Fort Pillow, Confederate troops murdered them on the battlefield; if taken prisoner, black troops and their white officers faced far worse treatment than other prisoners.

 In the last few months of the war, the Confederate government agreed to the exchange of all prisoners, white and black, and several thousand troops were exchanged until the surrender of the Confederacy ended all hostilities.
+Some African Americans joined the U.S. Army as soldiers, while others were employed as laborers, scouts, and servants.
+In the navy, African American sailors played crucial roles aboard ships.
+Their participation was often overlooked and not formally documented in many cases.
+For more click here.